Home - Blog

 • It applies to a wide range of PCBs

-• The provides for excellent solderability
+• The provides excellent solderability

 Disadvantages

-As mentioned, this surface finish involves dipping the board in a solution of molten solder made up of lead and tin.
+As mentioned, this surface finish involves dipping the board in a solution of molten solder made of lead and tin.
 It makes it unsuitable for panels that demand RoHS compliance.
 This shortcoming is tied to other disadvantages that include:

 • There is a difference in thickness between large and small pads

-• Is not suitable for HDI products
+• It is not suitable for HDI products

 • It causes bridging on fine pitch